ondanieldev/drivers-api/README.md

   - Fill/replace `.env` with the required credentials.
 - Docker:
   - This step is optional, you must follow it only if you want to run the API with docker;
-  - Create a `docker-compose.override.yml` if you want to change something of `docker-compose.yml`;
   - Run `yarn docker:build` to build the API into a new docker image.

 ## How to run